valhuber/LogicBank/README.md

 <figure><img src="images/overview/rules-vs-code.png" width="800"></figure>

 ## What - Use Logic Bank to declare Spreadsheet-like Rules - 40X More Concise
-Logic Bank introduces rules that are 40X more concise than legacy code ([see it here]().
+Logic Bank introduces rules that are 40X more concise than legacy code [**(see it here)**]((nw/logic/legacy).
 That's because rules are all about "what", spreadsheet-like expressions that automate the tedious "how":

 <figure><img src="images/overview/cocktail-logic-bank.png" width="800"></figure>